harlecin/cpp/foundations/foundations.md

 }}
 ```
 We used `&` to get the address from the pointer.
+When we used `*` before pointer `j` we dereferenced the pointer to get the value from the address it points to.

+That is basically it.
+Pointers also support addition and substraction, which is called pointer arithmetic and gives you a new address in memory.

+If you are wondering "How exactly is a pointer different or more/less useful than a reference?" you can use the following rule of thumb:

+> If you don't have a reason to prefer pointers, use references

+Practially speaking, if an object already exists, you don't need a pointer.

 ## OPEN